angular-translate/angular-translate/CONTRIBUTING.md

     ````
   - Use one branch per fix/feature
 - Make your changes
-  - Make sure to provide a spec for unit tests
+  - Make sure to provide a spec for unit tests.
-  - Run your tests with either <code>karma start</code> or <code>grunt test</code>
+  - Run your tests with either <code>karma start</code> or <code>grunt test</code>.
+  - In order to verify everything will work in the other test scopes (different AngularJS version), please run `npm run test-scopes`.
+If you are getting dependency resolution issue, run `npm run clean-test-scopes` and try again.
-  - When all tests pass, everything's fine
+  - When all tests pass, everything's fine.
 - Commit your changes
-  - Please provide a git message which explains what you've done
+  - Please provide a git message which explains what you've done.
   - ngTranslate uses [Brian's conventional-changelog task](https://github.com/btford/grunt-conventional-changelog) so please make sure your commits follow the [conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit)
-  - Commit to the forked repository
+  - Commit to the forked repository.
 - Make a pull request
-  - Make sure you send the PR to the <code>canary</code> branch
+  - Make sure you send the PR to the <code>canary</code> branch.
   - Travis CI is watching you!

 If you follow these instructions, your PR will land pretty safely in the main repo!